 Check your orchid’s flowers to see if they are sticky.
 The orchid flowers themselves may be producing a clear sticky sap to attract pollinators.
 This is sometimes called “happy sap,” as it is a sign of a healthy, growing orchid.

-Sometimes, you may see tiny, clear beads of sticky residue on the underside of orchid leaves.
+Sometimes, you may see tiny, clear beads of sticky sap on the underside of orchid leaves.
 If there are no insects present, this is likely also “happy sap.”
 The orchid is pushing out excess sucrose through its leaves.
 This is also called “guttation.”

 Can You Leave Sticky Sap On Your Orchid?

-Unfortunately, no, you can’t leave the sticky reside on your orchid, whether it is on the leaves or on the stem.
+Unfortunately, no, you can’t leave the sticky substance on your orchid, whether it is on the leaves or on the stem.
 Even if this sap is from your orchid itself, it is important to remove it.

 Sticky residue can lead to sooty mold, a fungal infection.
 Below, in the last section, is a picture of a leaf (not an orchid leaf) with sooty mold.
 As you can see, it looks dirty and the sticky sap has attracted dust, mold and who knows what else.